Alessandro Longhi: Maturity

 The scarcity of documented works by Alessandro has made attribution and chronology of his oeuvre difficult to establish.
 His style appears to have varied little; his formal state portraits woodenly depict gentlemen in full wigs and brocade costumes, with appropriately grand background trappings: imagery that accurately reflected the ossified ritualism of the dying Venetian republic.
 It is his portraits of less noble patrons that display his gifts.
 The Portrait of a Nun (1771; Milan, priv. col.) is sombre and straightforward; the portrait of Captain Pietro Buldinich (1781; Venice, I. Brass priv. col.) is a sensitively rendered likeness that suggests that Longhi may have been familiar with English portrait mezzotints.
 An undated Portrait of a Wine Butler (Venice, P. Mentasti priv. col.) is a good example of Alessandro’s skill.
-Its subject is shown coming through a doorway on to a balustraded porch; carrying a rough-hewn basket of wine flasks in his right hand, he gestures back inside with his left hand, while his severely rendered face confronts the viewer.
+Its subject is shown coming through a doorway onto a balustraded porch; carrying a rough-hewn basket of wine flasks in his right hand, he gestures back inside with his left hand, while his severely rendered face confronts the viewer.
 There appears to be little flattery in the likeness but considerable sympathy for the man’s well-worn countenance.
 The difference between this and Longhi’s official portraits is almost shocking and enables the viewer to appreciate Longhi’s reputation for realism.

 Alessandro made engravings of his own and his father’s works.
-In 1762 he published his Compendio delle vite de’ pittori veneziani istorici …, a group of biographies of contemporary Venetian artists, each illustrated with an engraved portrait by himself.
+In 1762, he published his Compendio delle vite de’ pittori veneziani istorici …, a group of biographies of contemporary Venetian artists, each illustrated with an engraved portrait by himself.